exif-photo-blog

 - Setup OpenAI

-- If you don't already have one, create an OpenAI account and fund it (see this thread if you're having issues)
+- Create OpenAI account and fund it (see thread if you're having issues)

-- Generate an API key and store in environment variable
+- Generate API key and store in environment variable

 - Configure auto-generated fields (optional)